-A survey of composition as an important tool of the photographer that helps to establish purpose and meaning to visual statements.
+A survey of composition is an important tool of the photographer that helps to establish purpose and meaning to visual statements.
 Includes an introduction to the history of photography and the field of professional photography through the work of some noted photographers.
 Written and photographic assignments are required.

-Studio Photography 1
+PHOTO 10203107 Studio Photography 1 3 Credits/Units